 Instagram, the ever-popular app that allows you to share photos and videos with your friends, family and followers isn't limited to just your phone or tablet.
 While there's no official app available, we can show you how to use Instagram on a Mac.

 The biggest complaint people have with using Instagram on the Mac though is that while you can browse images, and even like and comment on them, you can't upload images.
-So in this article we will show you a workaround that allows you to upload images to Instagram from your Mac - after all if you have edited them there you won't want to move them to another device in order to share them.
+So in this article we will show you a workaround that allows you to upload images, videos and carousel posts to Instagram from your Mac.